monorepo-rocks/monorepo-rocks/apps/create-wrangler-config/PRD.md

   "compatibility_date": "2024-01-15", // Always today's date
   // Optional fields based on prompts:
   // "main": "src/index.ts" (only if specified or auto-detected)
+  // "observability": { "enabled": true } (only if entrypoint exists)
   // "assets": { "directory": "./public" } (if assets specified but no entrypoint)
   // "assets": { "directory": "./public", "binding": "ASSETS" } (if assets AND entrypoint) }